cvghivebrain/FileLister/README.md

     FileLister.exe "%1" "<text file>" "<list format>"

+Add -e to the end to exclude subfolders.

 ### List format

 The list format can contain any text you want, with hashtags that are replaced with file-specific information.